 On Monday, October 17, 2016, Capt.
 James Wheeler and Sgt.
-Erik Fuhreman presented information on the City MPD investigation and discipline process.
+Erik Fuhreman presented information on the Madison Police Department (MPD) investigation and discipline process.
 The officers detailed the process MPD uses to conduct investigations of police misconduct.
 The vast majority of investigations are handled internally under the leadership of Professional Standards/Internal Affairs (PS/IA).
 PS/IA is staffed with two officers who rotate into that position for a period of two years.

-On occasion, special investigations may be conducted by other departments as ordered by the Chief.
-All officer-involved deaths are investigated by the State Department of Criminal Investigation.
+On occasion, the Chief may conduct special investigations utilizing other departments, such as the Dane County Sheriff.
+Under Wis.
+Stats. § 175.47(3) investigations of officer involved deaths must be conducted by at least one investigator that is not employed by MPD.
+To date all officer-involved fatalities have been investigated by the Wisconsin Department of Criminal Investigation.
+Wis.
+Stats. § 175.47(3)(c) permits MPD to conduct an internal review of the incident to determine whether there were any policy violations and whether any discipline should occur.
 MPD compiles summary information regarding sustained complaints that resulted in discipline in a quarterly report to the Police and Fire Commission.
 The reports include a final disposition of complaints.
 However, other information, such as the number of complaints deemed 'non-sustained,' is not readily available to the public.

-Legal Authority of the Council Related to the MPD
+Legal Authority of the Common Council Related to the MPD